BuildOnViction/docs/docs/whitepaper.md

 ###Voting & Masternode Committee {#voting-masternode-committee .unnumbered}

-There are maximum ninety-nine masternodes elected in the masternode committee.
+There are maximum one hundred fifty masternodes elected in the masternode committee.
 The required amount of deposit for masternode role is set at 50 000 TOMO.
 This amount is locked in a *voting smart contract*.
-Once a masternode is demoted (by not remaining in the top ninety-nine voted masternodes) or intentionally quits the masternode candidates list/masternode committee, the deposit will have been locked for a month.
+Once a masternode is demoted (by not remaining in the top one hundred fifty voted masternodes) or intentionally quits the masternode candidates list/masternode committee, the deposit will have been locked for a month.